gregzaal/avc-wiki/commands.md

 * [enable](/commands/enable) - Enable the bot (enabled by default).
 * [general](/commands/general)💳 - Set the word to use instead of "General" in channel names.
 * [inheritpermissions](/commands/inheritpermissions) - Set where secondaries get their permissions from (default from their primary).
-* [listcategories](/en/commands/listcategories) - List all the categories in your server and their IDs.
 * [listroles](/commands/listroles) - List all the roles in your server and their IDs.
 * [logging](/commands/logging)💳 - Configure channel activity logging.
 * [prefix](/commands/prefix) - Set the bot prefix in your server (default `vc/`).